callstack/linaria/docs/CONFIGURATION.md

   ];
   ```

+- `atomize: (cssText) => { className: string, cssText: string, property: string, }[]`

+  A function that will be used to split css text into an array of atoms (atoms have className, cssText and the property key defined for them)

+  To configure for use with `@linaria/atomic`, set this option to `atomize: require('@linaria/atomic').atomize`

 - `babelOptions: Object`

   If you need to specify custom babel configuration, you can pass them here.
 These babel options will be used by Linaria when parsing and evaluating modules.

 - `resolveOptions: Object`

   By default, the loader will resolve modules using the `alias` and `modules`